 When a patient has a problem that is hard to diagnose, a chronic illness (such as digestive, metabolic, hormonal, or cardiovascular disorder), or a nagging condition (like IBS, insomnia, or chronic fatigue), these conditions are almost always preceded by a period of imbalance or declining function in one or more of the body’s systems.
 Restoring health requires reversing (or substantially improving) the specific dysfunctions that have contributed to the disease state.

-Functional Medicine practitioners us a combination of natural agents (supplements and herbs), nutritional and lifestyle changes, spiritual/emotional counseling, patient education, and if necessary, prescription medication.
+Functional Medicine practitioners use a combination of nutraceuticals (supplements and herbs), clinical nutrition counseling, lifestyle medicine, spiritual/emotional counseling, patient education, and if necessary, prescription medication.
 These combined methods give the patient a much better chance to successfully resolve their health challenges.

 After diagnosis and treatment, a Functional Medicine patient can expect that his or her symptoms will diminish in severity.
 In addition, he/she will be able enjoy a renewed sense of well-being and significant increase in health and vitality.

 In addition, educating patients about their conditions empowers them to take charge of their own helath, ultimately leading to greater success in treatment.

 Pharmaceuticals = prescriptions

 It has been said that “The good physician treats the disease; the great physicaian treats the patient who has the disease.”
 Sir William Osler, one of the first professors at John Hopkins University School of Medicine and later its Physician- in-Chief.

 Because your body naturally wants to be healthy. however, the body may be missing things needed to function at its best, or something might be standing in the way of its optional functioning.
 Functional medicine first identifies the factors responsible for the malfunctioning.
 Then it deals with those factors in a way appropriate to the patients particular situation.